Masao-Taketani/GameNGen/README.md

 We initially fill the buffer using 64 frames of training data and their corresponding actions, and only use actions from the dataset after that (i.e it matches what the agent did in the episode).
 Here are the explanations of arguments that are used when executing.
 - start_from_pixels (store_true): Start autoregressive inference using original pixel images.
 If not raised, the program starts autoregressive inference using latent images
-- dataset_basepath (str): Specify your parquet directory path if `start_from_pixels` flag is raised.
+- dataset_basepath (str): Specify your parquet directory path if `--start_from_pixels` flag is raised.
 Otherwise, specify your pt directory path
 - num_episodes (int): Total number of episodes to generate
 - episode_length (int): Total steps for each episode to generate
 - unet_model_folder (str): Specify your trained U-net folder.
 If not specified, the code will download the trained diffusion model